-A monument was built in her honour at the Hiroshima Peace Park, Japan.
+A monument was built in her honor at the Hiroshima Peace Park, Japan.
 It includes glass displays filled with paper cranes folded and donated by well wishers and supporters.

-I thought the following video about an art project by Jeff Brown to honour Sadako was evidence of the endurance of her inspiration.
+I thought the following video about an art project by Jeff Brown to honor Sadako was evidence of the endurance of her inspiration.

 I’d love to hear your thoughts about my post … seriously!